dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 At first, we establish some sanity requirements for an extension declaration by specifying several errors.

-It is a compile-time error to declare a constructor in an extension whose on-type is not regular-bounded, assuming that the type parameters declared by the extension satisfy their bounds.
+It is a compile-time error to declare a constructor with no type parameters in an extension whose on-type is not regular-bounded, assuming that the type parameters declared by the extension satisfy their bounds.

-*This is just a restatement of a compile-time error which is reported for such invocations of the corresponding generic constructor.*

-It is a compile-time error to invoke a constructor of an extension whose instantiated on-type is not regular-bounded.
+*This constructor is desugared into a generic constructor which is guaranteed to have a compile-time error.
+As a consequence, it is not possible to invoke a constructor of an extension passing actual type arguments (written or inferred) such that the on-type of the extension is not regular-bounded.*

 Tools may report diagnostic messages like warnings or lints in certain situations.
 This is not part of the specification, but here is one